|Nutritional Guidelines (per serving)|

 These “burgers” are super flavorful and come together quickly.
 They’re an excellent way to add some variety to your household’s weekly menu or to offer as a meat alternative at your next barbecue.
 Pair them with homemade sweet potato chips, a Southwest black bean and corn salad or spicy sweet potato fries, and accompany with a cold beer, crisp white wine, or perhaps a fun cocktail.

-- 2 medium poblano peppers, fire-roasted, peeled and seeded, 1/4-inch dice
+2 poblano peppers, fire-roasted, peeled, seeded, and cut into 1/4-inch dice

 Gather the ingredients.